 Furthermore, the bill updates the definition of "contraceptive" to include endometrial implantation modification and revises the definition of "medically futile" to encompass spontaneous complications of pregnancy that make carrying the unborn child to term unlikely.
-The proposed changes aim to provide clearer guidelines regarding abortion-related medical practices and definitions, reflecting current medical understanding and practices.
+These changes aim to provide clearer guidelines regarding abortion-related medical practices and definitions, reflecting current medical understanding and practices.

 Statutes affected: